Rescue of Bat 21 Bravo: More aircraft lost

 Henderson obtained LORAN fixes on Hambleton's position.
 Coast Guard Lt.
 Commander Jay Crowe, an exchange pilot on assignment to the 37th ARRS at Da Nang, was piloting Jolly Green 65.
 The helicopter broke through the clouds and rapidly dropped into the area where Hambleton was hidden.
 The aircraft was immediately struck by a wall of North Vietnamese gunfire.
 Their rounds tore through the aircraft, destroying the instrument panel.
 Crowe struggled to get the aircraft out of the fire zone, and with his instruments shot up, he had to rely on external visual cues to fly the aircraft.
-He nursed the helicopter south and was able to get to the Phu Bai airfield.
+He nursed the helicopter south and was able to get to the Phu Bai.
 Jolly Green 66 flown by Lt.
 Colonel Bill Harris followed, only to break through the low ceiling to face ten North Vietnamese tanks and a withering onslaught of ground fire.
-He fought the controls to bring his rescue helicopter within 100 yd of Hambleton, his gunners firing the airship's three GAU-2/A 7.62 mm (.308 in) six-barreled miniguns, engaging the North Vietnamese on every side.
+He fought the controls to bring his rescue helicopter within 100 yd of Hambleton, his gunners firing the airship's three GAU-2/A 7.62 mm miniguns, engaging the North Vietnamese on every side.
 A pilot flying support, looking for targets to engage, asked, "Where's the enemy fire coming from?"
 Harris replied, "From everywhere!"
 Harris managed to get his badly damaged aircraft to gain altitude, then limp back to safety.

 Forced to fly in and out of cloud cover at perilously low altitudes, FAC Nail 38, piloted by Henderson was hit by North Vietnamese fire and shot down.
 Henderson landed on the north side of the Mieu Giang River, about 500 m from Hambleton.
 He hid in a bamboo patch until local villagers came looking for him and cut it down.
 He was taken north and became a POW.
 Clark parachuted to the ground safely on the south side of river and eluded capture.
-Later that same day, another UH-1H slick, unrelated to the rescue operation, was shot down in the same area carrying a crew of four.
+Later that same day, another UH-1H, unrelated to the rescue operation, was shot down in the same area carrying a crew of four.